23 January 2019

 Dennis van de Water / Shutterstock.com

-CIBJO, the World Jewellery Confederation, has approved the first edition of a book providing a framework and due diligence guidance related to the responsible sourcing of gemstones and precious metals in the jewellery sector.
+The World Jewellery Confederation (CIBJO) has approved the first edition of a book providing due diligence guidance related to the responsible sourcing of gems and metals in the jewellery sector.

 The new Responsible Sourcing Book is the latest in CIBJO’s Blue Book series of definitive industry guides for standards and nomenclature, joining the Blue Books for diamonds, coloured gemstones, pearls, precious coral, precious metals and gemmological laboratories.